 Residential Sound Insulation Program at Port Columbus

 • The Airport Authority makes the initial contact with residents living within the 65 DNL (Day/Night average sound level) noise contour, which is a qualifying factor for eligibility to receive sound insulation treatments.
-Here is the current map indicating the Port Columbus noise contour and here is the map with the expected contours after the relocated south runway opens in 2013.
+Here is the current modeled noise contour map which shows the predicted noise levels after the relocated runway opened in 2013.
+CRAA will begin updating the current noise contour map in late 2017.

-• Through Phase X, which was completed in June 2007, CRAA has sound insulated 702 homes.
+• Through Phase XI, which was completed in May 2012, CRAA has sound insulated 770 homes.

 • Treatments include one or several of the following: acoustic windows, attic insulation, new primary and storm doors, patio doors, central air conditioning and furnaces and electrical upgrades.